neos/form/Documentation/configuring-form-builder.rst

 	# we are now inside TYPO3:Form:presets:[presetName]
 	formElementTypes:
-	  'TYPO3.Form:Form':
+	  'Neos.Form:Form':
 	    formBuilder:
 	      editors:
 	        finishers:
 	          availableFinishers:
-	            'TYPO3.Form:Email': # or any other finisher
+	            'Neos.Form:Email': # or any other finisher
 	              # mark this finisher required such that it is always shown.
 	              required: true